Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 How to Apply for a Study Permit

 International students can apply for a study permit from inside (if eligible) or outside Canada.
 Usually, you must apply for your first study permit before coming to Canada.
-Some international students, such as Citizens of the United States, may be able to apply for a study permit at the Canadian port of entry.
+Some international students, such as citizens of the United States, may be able to apply for a study permit at the Canadian port of entry.
 Ensure you have the right documents, including proof of financial support and enough time to apply for a study permit before starting your program.

 Apply from outside Canada